RESEARCH THEMES

 Sadier*, A., Davies*, K.T., Yohe, L.R., Yun, K., Donat, P., Hedrick, B.P., Dumont, E.R., Davalos, L.M., Rossiter, S.J., and Sears, K.E.
 (2018).
 Multifactorial processes underlie parallel opsin loss in neotropical bats.
 Elife 7. https://elifesciences.org/articles/37412

-EDA pathway
+Work related to EDA pathway evolution:

 Sadier, A., Lambert, E., Chevret, P., Decimo, D., Semon, M., Tohme, M., Ruggiero, F., Ohlmann, T., Pantalacci, S., and Laudet, V. (2015).
 Tinkering signaling pathways by gain and loss of protein isoforms: the case of the EDA pathway regulator EDARADD.
 BMC Evol Biol 15, 129. https://doi.org/10.1186/s12862-015-0395-0